arhat-dev/dukkha/docs/renderers.md

 - env:foo: {}

 # group #1
-- # use env:foo defined in group #0
+- # use env:foo from group #0 is ok
   file:my-file@env:foo: {}
 ```